sam-ludlow/mame-ao/README.md

 - After mame-ao has fully started the web UI will apear in the default browser.
 - You can access it at http://localhost:12380/.
 - Just click on image to start the machine.
-Select machine query profiles using the drop-down.
+Select machine query profiles using the top menu.
-- If the machine has software it will be listed, you can change software list using the drop-down, click what you want to run.
+- If the machine has software it will be listed, you can change software list using the top menu, click what you want to run.
 - Click on the mame-ao console window to see what it's doing, no progress is shown in the UI (TODO).

 ## System requirements